corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 1. Navigate to the root directory of the project from the command line.
 2. Build the app with this command:
   `gradlew build`
-3. Build the CorDapp with the `cordapp-builder` CLU util:
+3. Build the CorDapp with the `cordapp-builder` CLI util:
   `cordapp-builder create --cpk contracts\build\libs\corda5-solar-system-contracts-cordapp.cpk --cpk workflows\build\libs\corda5-solar-system-workflows-cordapp.cpk -o corda5-hello-solarsystem.cpb`
 4. Build the network deployment Dockerfile using Corda CLI:
   `corda-cli network deploy -n solar-system -f solar-system.yaml > solar-system-compose`